-II.Stateme coincide of the casc presentedent of facts illustrating a pattern of non- dental, intentional, and coordinated acts court and other court officers from which onable person can infer their bias and ice against Dr. Cordero A. The court has tolerated Trustee Gordon's submission to false statements as well as defamatory statements ut Dr. Cordero 1.
-The court dismissed Dr. Cordero's counterclaims against the Trustee before any discovery, which would have shown how it tolerated the Trustee's negligent and reckless liquidation of the Debtor for a year, and disregarded the legal standards applicable to a 12(b)(6) motion 11 2.
-The court excused Trustee Gordon's defamatory and false statements as merely "part of the Trustee just trying to resolve these issues", thereby condoning the Trustee's use of falsehood and showing gross indifference to its injurious effect on Dr. Cordero 12 3.
+I. Issues p resented 3 coincide and othe nt of facts illustrating a pattern of non- ental, intentional, and coordinated acts of the court er court officers from which a reasonable person r their bias and prejudice against Dr. Cordero 9 it of court has tolerated Trustee Gordon's submission to false statements as well as defamatory statements ut Dr. Cordero 9 1.
+The court dismissed Dr. Cordero's counterclaims against the Trustee before any discovery, which would have shown how it tolerated the Trustee's negligent and reckless liquidation of the Debtor for a year, and disregarded the legal standards applicable to a 12(b)(6) motion 2.
+The court excused Trustee Gordon's defamatory and false statements as merely "part of the Trustee just trying to resolve these issues", thereby condoning the Trustee's use of falsehood and showing gross indifference to its injurious effect on Dr. Cordero.
+12 3.
 The court disregarded the Trustee's admission that Dr. Cordero's motion to extend time to file notice of appeal had been timely filed and, surprisingly finding that it had been untimely filed, denied it 13 4.
-The court reporter tried to avoid submitting the transcript and submitted it only over two and half months later and only after Dr. Cordero repeatedly requested it 14 bankruptcy and the district courts denied Dr. dero's application for default judgment although for a sum certain by disregarding the plain language of applicable legal provisions as well as critical facts1 1.
-The Bankruptcy Clerk of Court and the Case Administrator disregarded their obligations in the handling of the default application 18 2.
-The court disregarded the available evidence in order to prejudge a happy ending to Dr. Cordero's property search 20 3.
+The court reporter tried to avoid submitting the transcript and submitted it only over two and half months later and only after Dr. Cordero repeatedly requested it 14 bankruptcy and the district courts denied Dr. dero's application for default judgment although for m certain by disregarding the plain language of licable legal provisions as well as critical facts1 7 1.
+The Bankruptcy Clerk of Court and the Case Administrator disregarded their obligations in the handling of the default application 8 2.
+The court disregarded the available evidence in order to prejudge a happy ending to Dr. Cordero's property search2 0 3.
 The court prejudged issues of liability, before any discovery or discussion of the applicable legal standards, to further protect Mr. Palmer at the expense of Dr. Cordero 21 4.
-The court alleged in its Recommendation that it had suggested to Dr. Cordero to delay the application, but that is a pretense factually incorrect and utterly implausible 22 dete district court repeatedly disregarded the outcome- rminative fact that the application was for a sum ain 2 3 The district court disregarded Rule 55 to impose on Dr. Cordero the obligation to prove damages at an "inquest" and dispensed with sound judgment by characterizing the bankruptcy court as the "proper forum" to conduct it despite its prejudgment and bias 25 2.
-The bankruptcy court asked Dr. Cordero to resubmit the default judgment application only to deny the same application again by alleging that Dr. Cordero had not proved how he had arrived at the amount claimed or that he had served Mr. Palmer properly, issues that it knew about for six or more months 26
+The court alleged in its Recommendation that it had suggested to Dr. Cordero to delay the application, but that is a pretense factually incorrect and utterly implausible 22 dete district court repeatedly disregarded the outcome- erminative fact that the application was for a sum ain2 23 1.
+The district court disregarded Rule 55 to impose on Dr. Cordero the obligation to prove damages at an " inquest " and dispensed with sound judgment by characterizing the bankruptcy court as the " proper forum " to conduct it despite its prejudgment and bias 25 2.
+The bankruptcy court asked Dr. Cordero to resubmit the default judgment application only to depy the same application again by alloging to deny the same application again by alleging that Dr. Cordero had not proved how he had arrived at the amount claimed or that he had served Mr. Palmer properly, issues that it knew about for six or more months :6